 Any person may report alleged sex discrimination, sexual harassment, or retaliation to the Title IX Coordinator, irrespective of whether the reporting person is the alleged victim of such conduct.

-A report is differentiated from a Formal Complaint ("Complaint"), which is a document filed/signed by the Complainant or signed by the Title IX Coordinator alleging sexual harassment and requesting that the College investigate the allegation(s) and implement the College's Grievance Process.
-A report or complaint may be filed with the Title IX Coordinator in person, by mail, or the online form located on the College's website at any time (including during non-business hours), using the contact information in the section immediately above or as described below:
+A report is differentiated from a Formal Complaint ("Complaint"), which is a document filed/signed requesting that the College investigate the allegation(s) and implement the College's Grievance Process.
+A report or complaint may be filed with the Title IX Coordinator in person, by mail, verbally, or through the online form located on the College's website at any time (including during non-business hours), using the contact information in the section immediately above or as described below:

-- 1. Student complaints to Dr. Christine Ohl-Gigliotti, Title IX Coordinator for Students, Dean of Students Office, Student Center Room 142, 11400 Robinwood Drive, Hagerstown, MD 21740, 240-500-2526, caohl-gigliotti@hagerstowncc.edu - Employee complaints to Ms. Jennifer Childs, Title IX Coordinator for Employees Human Resources Office, ASA Building, Room 700, 11400 Robinwood Drive, Hagerstown, MD 21740, 240-500-2259, jachilds@hagerstowncc.edu - 3.
+- 1. Student complaints to Dr. Christine Ohl-Gigliotti, Title IX Coordinator for Students, Dean of Students Office, Student Center Room 142, 11400 Robinwood Drive, Hagerstown, MD 21740, 240-500-2526, caohl-gigliotti@hagerstowncc.edu - 2.
+Employee complaints to Ms. Jennifer Childs, Title IX Coordinator for Employees Human Resources Office, ASA Building, Room 700, 11400 Robinwood Drive, Hagerstown, MD 21740, 240-500-2259, jachilds@hagerstowncc.edu - 3.
 By telephone for student reports 240-500-2526 or for employee reports via 240-500-2259 - 4.
 Title IX complaints for Athletics see page iv.